hxtree/galaxyops/README.md

 # Architectural Assumptions

-* Picked monorepo as apps will be primarly Truescript serverless microservices.
+* Picked monorepo as apps will be primarly Typescript serverless microservices.
 * Picked Microsoft backed Rush over Nx, Lerna, etc. although Rush not without 404 in docs.
 * Picked PNPM over Yarn and NPM.
 Yarn workspaces are not supported in Rush.
 NPM is infamous.
 * Picked AWS exclusively for cloud provider vs cloud agnostic.
 Project assumes it will fail before AWS.